-Peutz-Jeghers syndrome (PJS) is a disorder often passed down through families (inherited) in which the person develops intestinal polyps and is at a significantly higher risk for developing certain cancers.
+Peutz-Jeghers syndrome (PJS) is a disorder passed down through families (inherited) in which the person develops intestinal polyps.
+A person with PJS has a high risk developing certain cancers.

 It is unknown how many people are affected by PJS.
 However, the National Institutes of Health estimates that it affects about 1 in 25,000 to 300,000 births.

 - Familial PJS may be due to a mutation in a gene called STK11.
 The genetic defect is passed down (inherited) through families as an autosomal dominant trait.
 That means if one of your parents has this type of PJS, you have a 50% chance of inheriting the nonworking gene and having the disease.